WalletScrutiny/WalletScrutinyCom/_android/com.nitroex.nitroexvipapp.md

 ## Verdict

-Judging from its face value description and name, this is **not a bitcoin wallet** at all, but a cryptocurrency trading bot.
+Judging from its description and name, this is **not a bitcoin wallet** at all, but a cryptocurrency trading bot.